ugroempi/CAs/README.md

 from available constructions, as well as the current known optimum size;
 it is not guaranteed that all implemented constructions are incorporated, as this is not trivial for constructions with intricate ingoing quantities.
-An analogous function <code>ks</code> has not been implemented yet.
+An analogous function <code>ks</code> is far less advanced, as the typical application situation presumably starts from a set of variables to be covered.

 Function <code>bestCA</code> makes use of function <code>Ns</code> (with the above-stated limitations) and produces the best currently